2 JeM suicide bombers eliminated in encounter in Jammu ahead of PM's visit; CISF officer also dead | Law-Order

 2 JeM suicide bombers eliminated in encounter in Jammu ahead of PM's visit; CISF officer also dead

-Just two days ahead of Prime Minister Narendra Modis visit to Jammu and Kashmir, security forces Friday foiled a suicide attack by the Jaish-e-Mohammed, killing two suspected Pakistani terrorists in a pre-down encounter here in which a CISF officer also died.
+Just two days ahead of Prime Minister Narendra Modis visit to Jammu and Kashmir, security forces Friday foiled a suicide attack here by the banned Jaish-e-Mohammed, eliminating two suspected Pakistani terrorists in an encounter after they fired on a CISF bus and killed an officer.Officials said nine security personnel were injured in the gunfight near an Army camp in Sunjwan area on the outskirts of Jammu.

 - Country: